 If you’re one of the millions of Americans who snores, gasp, chokes and have difficulty breathing during sleep, you might have Obstructive Sleep Apnea.
 Maybe you’ve already been diagnosed with this potentially serious health condition, or maybe you just want to sleep better at night.
 Either way, the registered sleep technologists at Respacare’s on-site clinic have the equipment and the training to use CPAP therapy to help you breathe without obstruction and finally get a good, safe night’s sleep.

 CPAP therapy is a method for painlessly opening up your airway and helping you get the oxygen you need to get through the night in comfort and safety.
 Obstructive sleep apnea is potentially dangerous because of the way the folds of your own throat can close up and block air from entering your lungs while you sleep.

 A CPAP machine helps keep your airway open by maintaining a slight positive pressure of air through a nasal pillow or mask device that lets you breathe gently and without straining at night.
-This treatment can be done at either of our two sites in New Jersey — Flemington or Bridgewater.
+This treatment can be done at our Bridgewater, NJ location.
 A Home Sleep Test can be done in the privacy and comfort of your own bedroom to help diagnose a sleep breathing issue.

 How Do You Know If You Need CPAP Therapy?

 This type of therapy is most effective for people with obstructive sleep apnea, which can only be diagnosed by a doctor.
 At Respacare, we have board-certified pulmonary and sleep medicine specialists on staff who can consult with you and diagnose your sleep apnea.
 Symptoms we look at include:

 - Trouble breathing when lying flat